nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 `/- 1 a 1`

+This deletes the additional information number 1 pertaining to the event with index of 1.

 ![delete_additional_info_command](images/delete_additional_info_command.PNG)

 Note: The above figure is for illustration purpose only.
 The desired output will differ if you have a different event or different additional information stored in the event index number 1.

-When you view the additional information for event number 1, you will not be able to see additional information number 1 that you have just deleted.

 ### Marking a task as done: